AdobeDocs/commerce-extensibility/src/pages/webhooks/xml-schema.md

   - Extensibility
 ---

-# Webhooks configuration reference
+# Webhook configuration reference

-To configure webhooks, you must create an `etc/webhooks.xml` file of an enabled Adobe Commerce module.
+Webhooks are configured in a `webhooks.xml` file.
+This file can be placed in the system `<install_directory>/app/etc` directory or in the `etc` directory of an enabled Adobe Commerce module.

 Run the `bin/magento webhooks:list` command  to determine if the webhooks you create in this file register correctly.
 The webhook name will be displayed in the list of the registered webhooks.